My Swedish Grandmother's Swedish Brownie Recipe

 • Cocoa powder – As cocoa powder is one of the main ingredients, you should always use high-quality cocoa powder.
 Hershey Powder is always a good brand, you can find out more by clicking here.
 Another good option is Ghirardelli Cocoa.
 You can find out more by clicking here.

 • Butter – Use good quality butter.
 Do not try to use margarine or a butter substitute in this recipe.
 Whenever we can, we will use good quality European butter like the Kerry Gold Irish Butter, you can find out more by clicking here.
 If you can find French butter, President, we like that brand of butter.
-Here is more information on the President brand of butter by clicking here.
-We find that the President brand is such a high-quality brand of butter; once you have had President butter, you may never eat another butter again.
+Here is more information on the President brand of butter and where you can buy it.

 • Eggs – Use a good quality egg.
 Do not use any egg substitutes.

-• Vanilla – Use very good quality vanilla.
-In the recipe, we have used Trader Joes Bourbon Vanilla.
+• Vanilla – Use a good quality vanilla.
+In the recipe, we have used Trader Joes Bourbon Vanilla, and Costco also has some great Vanilla.
 We recommend that you use real vanilla and not imitation vanilla.

 • Salt – We use natural sea salt, so if possible, try to use good quality sea salt like this Celtic Fine Sea Salt is good, you can find out more here.